Documentation Index

 Integrity

-The ledger is append-only.
-Journal entries cannot be modified or deleted after creation.
-Every journal entry is sealed with a SHA-256 hash that covers its metadata, all postings, and the previous entry’s hash, forming a per-organization hash chain.
-If any entry were altered, the hash would no longer match, and every subsequent entry’s hash would also break.
-Theentry_hash field on each journal entry is this cryptographic seal.
+Every journal entry is sealed with a SHA-256 hash that covers its metadata, all postings, and the previous entry’s hash.
+This forms a chain within each organization: if any entry were altered, the hash would no longer match, and every subsequent entry’s hash would also break.
+The entry_hash field on each journal entry is this cryptographic seal.

 To reverse a transaction, create a new journal entry with opposite postings.
 A redemption reversal, for example, credits the participant and debits the redemption account.
 The original entry and its hash remain intact.